Poison: Modern definitions

 In broad metaphorical (colloquial) usage of the term, "poison" may refer to anything deemed harmful.

 In biology, poisons are substances that can cause death, injury, or harm to organs, tissues, cells, and DNA usually by chemical reactions or other activity on the molecular scale, when an organism is exposed to a sufficient quantity.

 Medicinal fields (particularly veterinary medicine) and zoology often distinguish poisons from toxins and venoms.
 Both poisons and venoms are toxins, which are toxicants produced by organisms in nature.
 The difference between venom and poison is the delivery method of the toxin.
 Venoms are toxins that are actively delivered by being injected via a bite or sting through a venom apparatus, such as fangs or a stinger, in a process called envenomation, whereas poisons are toxins that are passively delivered by being swallowed, inhaled, or absorbed through the skin.
+Unantidoteable refers to toxins that cannot be neutralized by modern medical technology, regardless of their type.